 Nobbs decided that if the Pages could have a normal life, so could he.
 But he didn’t have a clue about courting a young woman.
 So he very ineptly went after the working-class maid Helen Dawes (played by Mia Wasikowska), who DID know what courting men were supposed to do.
 Helen’s choices were limited to two: the inept but decent Nobbs or the sexy but nasty boiler mechanic, Joe (Aaron Johnson).

-With all of Nobbs’ silent moments and isolation, the film still managed to bring the late Victorian era (1898) to bustling life.
+With all of Nobbs’ silent moments & isolation, the film still managed to bring the late Victorian era (1898) to bustling life.
 The downstairs staff ate breakfast together before the hotel guests woke up, then spent the rest of the long day rushing around without a break.
-Outside the hotel, the streets were throbbing with crowds of people, working and shopping.
+Outside the streets were throbbing with crowds of people, working and shopping.

 BETSY SHARKEY of the Los Angeles Times said “perhaps it is the very nature of its central character that is the film's problem.
 Nobbs is such a spectral presence that infusing any measure of life into this person is an insurmountable challenge”.
 I disagree.
 I think Glen Close, or the director Rodrigo Garcia, handled the challenge brilliantly.
 Gestures were so constrained that if you licked your icecream at that nano second, you may well have missed them.
 Nobbs’ face was nearly devoid of expression, his voice was almost pathetic and his eyes were blank.
 Glen Close delivered a heart-rending performance, very difficult to watch.
 Between fear of intimacy and fear of unemployment, Nobbs was so emotionally retarded that he was almost comatose.